goldentroll/learn-react/project-react-d1-state/README.md

 11. Create component `ExpirationDateInput` in a file named `ExpirationDateInput.js`.

-12. Create an state in `CreditCardForm` component inside constructor like this:
+12. Create a state in `CreditCardForm` component inside constructor like this:

 ```javascript
 this.state = {